jonseymour/sudoku/README.md

 ##OUTPUT
 If the solver can solve the puzzle, it outputs the solution on stdout.
 Otherwise, it outputs a partial solution on stdout.

+##OUTPUT FORMAT
+The default output format is a 9x9 grid with (.) to indicate a missing clue.
+The --format option can be used to select an alternative output format.
+The following options are available: 9., 90, 1., 10 where the first character indicates the number of lines per solution and the second character indicates which character is used to indicate a missing clue.

 ##DIAGNOSTICS
 To view the reasoning of the solver, invoke sudoku with ```--verbose```.